Jonathan Isaac Injury: Downgraded to out

 DraftKings NBA

-DraftKings DFS NBA: Plays and Strategy for Friday, April 1710 days ago
+NBA DFS Picks: DraftKings Plays and Strategy for Saturday, April 256 days ago

 -